Ziz-Defense/Fuze/README.md

 ### Chat-Centric Submission
 - Natural conversational AI interface (no forms)
+- **Voice input with OpenAI Whisper** - Speak your responses instead of typing
 - Guided intake process with intelligent follow-up questions
 - Automatic extraction of structured data from conversation
 - Real-time TRL/MRL assessment and explanation